Recent scientific studies have found that soccer is just as dangerous a sport for head injuries as football, ice hockey, lacrosse, and rugby.

 Soccer is a very high-contact sport, with much player-to-player, player-to-ground, and player-to-goalpost contact.
 Historically, people have claimed that heading the ball is the main reason for head injuries in soccer.
 However, Robert Cantu, a brain injury researcher and professor at Boston University, disagrees.
 He states that “the single most risky activity in soccer is heading the ball…but that’s because contact with other players, the goalposts, or the ground is so much more likely when a player goes up for a header.”

-Data seems to back him up.
-The majority of the 24,184 reported cases of traumatic brain injury in soccer was due to player-to-player contact.
+in soccer was due to player-to-player contact.
 Only 12.6 percent was reported to be the result of head contact with the ball.
 The Centers for Disease Control and Prevention agree, stating that head-to-head, head-to-ground, and head-to-goalpost injuries are all more common than head-to-ball injuries in US youth soccer players.

 For example, during the Uruguay-England match at the FIFA World Cup, Uruguayan defender Álvaro Pereira took a knee to the head and was knocked out temporarily.
 Once he had shaken it off, he continued to play.
 The American Academy of Neurology encourages players to sit out games if they have received even a minor head injury.
 They state “if in doubt, sit it out.”
 FIFA makes a similar suggestion, but does not have rules regarding concussions and required sit-out time.